 Are you ready to take your outdoor (or indoor) decor to the next level?
 I’m here, as promised, to show you how to create the DIY concrete table that we built for our backyard fire pit reveal last week.
 Plus, I’m also going to share how I create two different solar lamps for a few dollars too.
 So much to share, so let’s get started!

 The best part about these concrete tables is that they are very versatile.
-You can size it to meet your needs and they even look wonderful in your interior decor.
-I will get to the solar lamps in a bit, so hang in there.
+Also, you can size it to meet your needs and they even look wonderful in your interior decor.
+Eventually, I will get to the solar lamps in a bit, so hang in there.

-We made both tables with flat surfaces, but one with an inserted cylinder to hold roasting sticks when not in use.
+We made both tables with flat surfaces.
+However, one has inserted cylinder to hold roasting sticks when not in use.

 Ready to get started?
 Here is what you’ll need for one table:

 Materials: use treated wood for outdoor tables, or naturally rot resistant wood like cedar or cypress.
 Cuts outlined within post.

 - 1 – 4″ x 4″ x 8′ post

 - 1 – 2″x 4″ x 8′ board